Guide in Salesforce CPQ Testing in Provar

 - Section Option with Tab

 Salesforce CPQ pages can be mapped in the usual way using the Test Builder.
 Provar will recognize standard Salesforce functionality and map it using standard Salesforce layouts.

 Standard CPQ fields can be mapped in the usual way using the Test Builder.
 Note that standard CPQ fields will use Provar’s standard Salesforce locators:

 Below is the same step in Provar Desktop.

 Custom CPQ fields can also be mapped using the Test Builder.
 Provar offers default By Salesforce CPQ locators when mapping custom Salesforce CPQ fields.

-Below is a draft test step mapping the Additional Dis. (%) field in Test Builder.
+Below is a draft test step mapping Test Builder’s Additional Dis. (%) field.